chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-06-05-from-nunjucks-to-vento-in-eleventy-migration-guide/index.md

 const content = renderer(filePath, componentOptions, ext);
 ```

+You may need to do something similar if you have any code making use of Nunjucks's `this.ctx`, but that all depends on your custom shortcode or filter.

 ### Render plugin with limited availability

 One more thing related to the Render Plugin in my case: the supplied shortcodes don’t work, but it seems to be an issue with how Eleventy exposes those filters/shortcodes strictly to Liquid, Nunjucks and JavaScript data file.
 So neither Vento nor the 11ty plugin are to blame, and as such I reported it on the [Eleventy repository with issue 3841](https://github.com/11ty/eleventy/issues/3841).
 I have a workaround, though — for example, for `renderTemplate`, we can wrap a new global shortcode function around the Nunjucks-only version to get the desired behaviour: